Around the project

 4. What linguistic means and practices are used to question and reinterpret the official version or integrate it into the conspiracy theory system of beliefs?

 5. Can linguistic patterns be identified that are constitutive of VT?
 If so, which linguistic patterns are typical and specific to a particular VT?
 Are there linguistic patterns across conspiracy theories that are constitutive for VT?
-Are there linguistic features that occur singularly, and if so, what functions do they have?
+Are there linguistic characteristics that occur singularly, and if so, what functions do these have?